Louise of Savoy

-Louise of Savoy (11 September 1476 – 22 September 1531) was a French noble and regent, Duchess suo jure of Auvergne and Bourbon, Duchess of Nemours, and the mother of King Francis I. She was politically active and served as the regent of France in 1515, in 1525–1526 and in 1529.
+Louise of Savoy (11 September 1476 – 22 September 1531) was a French noble and regent, Duchess suo jure of Auvergne and Bourbon, Duchess of Nemours and the mother of King Francis I and Marguerite of Navarre.
+She was politically active and served as the regent of France in 1515, in 1525–1526 and in 1529, during the absence of her son.

 Family and early life

 Louise of Savoy was born at Pont-d'Ain, the eldest daughter of Philip II, Duke of Savoy and his first wife, Margaret of Bourbon.
 Her brother, Philibert II, Duke of Savoy, succeeded her father as ruler of the duchy and head of the House of Savoy.
 He was, in turn, succeeded by their half-brother Charles III, Duke of Savoy.

 Because her mother died when she was only seven, she was brought up by Anne de Beaujeu, who was regent of France for her brother Charles VIII.
-At Amboise she met Margaret of Austria, who was betrothed to the young king and with whom Louise would negotiate peace several decades later.
+At Amboise she met Margaret of Austria (daughter of Maximilian and Mary of Burgundy), who was betrothed to the young king and with whom Louise would negotiate peace several decades later.

 Marriage

 At age eleven, Louise married Charles of Orléans, Count of Angoulême, on 16 February 1488 in Paris.
 She only began living with him when she was fifteen, though.
-Despite her husband having two mistresses, the marriage was not unhappy and they shared a love for books.
+Despite her husband having two mistresses, the marriage was happy, and they shared a love for books.

 The household of Charles was presided over by his châtelaine Antoinette de Polignac, Dame de Combronde, by whom he had two illegitimate daughters, Jeanne of Angoulême and Madeleine.
 Antoinette became Louise's lady-in-waiting and confidante.
 Her children were raised alongside Louise's own.
 Charles had another illegitimate daughter, Souveraine, by Jeanne le Conte, who also lived in the Angoulême chateau.
 She would later arrange marriages for her husband's illegitimate children.

 Their first child, Marguerite, was born on 11 April 1492; their second child, Francis, was born on 12 September 1494.

 When her husband fell ill after going out riding in the winter of 1495, she nursed him and suffered much grief when he died on 1 January 1496.